LukasWallrich/GoldCoreQuants-old/docs/12-probability.md

 ## Updating our beliefs - Bayes' theorem

-What you have looked at so far are the basic rules of probability that are good to remember (and that you will might have seen a while ago in school).
+What you have looked at so far are the basic rules of probability that are good to remember (and that you might have seen a while ago in school).
 So far, we have treated probabilities as something abstract: we think about a situation, or collect data, and then assign a probability.
 In reality, that is not how it works.
 We rather use the probabilities of events to update our present beliefs.
 For example, if I leave my front door and see that the street is wet, I use that to update my belief (i.e. the probability I believe in) about whether it has rained earlier in the day, but in a way that depends on more than just the fact that the street is wet.

-To further explore such an updating of beliefs, we are making quite a far jump to Bayes' theorem.
+To explore how such an updating of beliefs is done, we are making quite a far jump to Bayes' theorem.
 You do not need to remember the formula, but the intuition is important.
-A key part of it are conditional probabilities - the probability of an even given that another event has occurred.
+A key part of it are conditional probabilities - the probability of an event given that another event has occurred.
 We have worked with one kind of them extensively - *p*-values.
-They are the probability of observing data giving rise to a parameter (e.g., mean difference, correlation coefficient) at least as large as the one we observe, given that the null hypothesis is true.
+They are the probability of getting the observed data, or data that is more extreme if the null hypothesis is true.
 This can be written as $P(O|H_0)$

 What Bayes' theorem reveals is how we can link that probability to the probability we are actually interested in, namely the probability that the hypothesis is true, given the data.
-In statistics, we often slip from one in the other, but if we think about examples, it becomes clear that are not the same.
+In statistics, we often slip from one in the other, but if we think about examples, it becomes clear that they are not the same.
 For example, $P(StreetWet|Rained)\neq P(Rained|StreetWet)$.
 With regard to the first part, it is very likely that the street is wet if it has rained.
 However, whether it is likely that it has rained if the street is wet depends on other factors - and those factors are what Bayes' theorem adds to our thinking.
 It suggests that

 $P(Rained|StreetWet) = \frac{P(StreetWet|Rained)*P(Rained)}{P(StreetWet)}$